imarc/handbook/strategy.markdown

 ### Wireframes and Site Maps

-[OmniGraffle Pro](https://www.omnigroup.com/products/omnigraffle) is our primary tool for creating site maps and wireframes.
+[Adobe XD](https://www.adobe.com/products/xd.html) is our primary tool for creating site maps and wireframes.

-We have created an OmniGraffle stencil with our most commonly used wireframe components.
+We have created an Adobe XD template with our most commonly used wireframe components.
 You can get the latest version from our fileserver.

 ### Documents